 Today she lives between Leeds and Aarhus, and works as a puppet maker, devisor and performer with Odd Doll Theatre of Puppetry, as well as devising and creating solo performances.

-In the Summer of 2015, Rebekah is due to complete her Masters in Creative Practice and since studying has taken the role of associate lecturer in puppetry and related arts at Leeds College of Art.
+In the Summer of 2015, Rebekah completed her Masters in Creative Practice.
+Since studying she has taken the role of associate lecturer in puppetry and related arts at Leeds College of Art.
 As part of her academic research she studies the synergy of manipulation and sound and puppetry as an interdisciplinary art form.